 - Swelling around the joint

 Having any of the symptoms above may indicate one of the following common elbow problems or injuries:

 - Collateral ligament damage

 - Cubital tunnel syndrome

 - Stress fracture

 Taking good care of yourself means seeing a specialist when you suspect you have a problem and taking action sooner rather than later.
 In doing so, you may be able to avoid further pain or the need for surgery.
 You may also reduce the risk of having your condition worsen or developing severe problems, for instance, if the damage advances over time and you begin to lose mobility in the affected joint.
 To discuss your options, schedule an appointment with one of our elbow doctors by calling (843) 353-3460 or scheduling an appointment online.

 When you need the right care, right now for bone, joint, and muscle needs, walk into our orthopedic Urgent Care in Market Common or North Myrtle Beach seven days a week to get immediate help.

 At OrthoSC, our experts apply their medical knowledge and skills to treating you and your elbow issue.
 They are dedicated to providing each patient with specialized orthopedic care and are equipped with the most advanced resources, which allows your specialist to focus exclusively on diagnosing and treating your elbow pain.

 Having questions or concerns about your elbow issue is normal.
-Schedule an appointment with one of our experienced elbow surgeons by calling us at (843) 353-3460 or requesting an appointment online.
+Schedule an appointment with one of our experienced elbow surgeons by scheduling an appointment online or by calling one of our convenient locations in Conway, Murrells Inlet, Myrtle Beach – Carolina Forest, Myrtle Beach – Market Common, or North Myrtle Beach at (843) 353-3460.
 We’re ready to help restore you to better health.